philhawksworth/content-shards/src/site/index.md

 # Content shards

-An experiment to try sharding a site so that only we can cache all but the parts which need to be generated during a build and deploy.
+An experiment to try sharding a site so that we can cache all but the parts of the site which need to be generated during a given build and deploy.

 ## This site has three section